Job and Pay System

 Job Summary

-A short statement that summarizes the most important features of a job, including the general nature of the work performed (duties and responsibilities) and level (e.g. skill, effort, responsibility and working conditions) of the work performed.
-The summary and description are written broadly enough to represent the functionality across multiple state agencies.
+A short statement summarizing the most important features of a job, including the nature of the work performed (duties and responsibilities) and the work level (e.g. skill, effort, responsibility and working conditions).

 Job Responsibilities

-One or a group of duties that identifies the major purpose or reason for the existence of the job.
-Typically 70% of the position responsibilities should be represented in the job.
+The key duties that are part of the job.
+Typically 70% of the responsibilities should be present in the job.
 Additional responsibilities and expectations should be maintained at the position level.

 Entry Qualifications

-Minimum education and/or experience needed to enter the job.
+Minimum education and/or experience needed for the job.
 Entry qualifications are established on a state level.
-For recruitment purposes, agencies may add position level criteria such as specific degrees and/or Preferred Qualifications necessary to meet organizational needs.
+For recruitment purposes, agencies may add position level criteria such as preferred qualifications.

 Competencies